paaguti/tramp-interactive/README.md

 Variables to customise your environment:

 `tramp-default-user` will normally be your user in the system.
-When you access a remote server with this user, you tramp-interactive will suppress the `user@` part in the file spec
+When you access a remote server with this user, `tramp-interactive` will suppress the `user@` part in the file spec

 `tramp-user-list` is a list of frequently used user names that will be used to auto-complete the user prompt.